Disclosures and legal compliance

 All work undertaken by the Commissioner for Children and Young People is underpinned by the legislative requirement to have special regard for Aboriginal and Torres Strait Islander children and young people which ensures that the principles identified within the Reconciliation Action Plan are integrated into all office procedures and practices.
 These include:

-- acknowledgement of traditional ownership in all speeches by the Commissioner in 2016−17
+- Acknowledgement of traditional ownership in all speeches by the Commissioner in 2017−18

 Occupational safety, health and injury management

 The Commissioner for Children and Young People and staff have a strong commitment to occupational safety and health and injury management.
-An occupational safety and health report is a standing agenda item at the Corporate Executive meetings.
+Occupational safety and health is a standing item on the monthly Corporate Executive meeting agenda and on the monthly staff meeting agenda.
+A new occupational safety and health staff representative has recently been appointed.
+Workplace safety hazard inspections are conducted every three months and are tabled at Corporate Executive meetings for notation.

-- There are formal and informal mechanisms in place for consultation with the Commissioner’s staff on occupational safety and health matters:\
+As well as the measures indicated above there are formal and informal mechanisms in place for consultation with the Commissioner’s staff on occupational safety and health matters:

 - All staff are issued with the Occupational Safety and Health (OSH) policy and procedures during their induction process, and an officer conducts a one-to-one discussion on these procedures